What is Tai Chi?

 ‘Chi', as you may already know, is Chinese for ‘energy'.
 Ancient Chinese philosophy suggests that it is this vital, energy or life force which animates the body and keeps it healthy.
 By moving the body through particular forms, or ‘sets', of exercises in Tai Chi, the practitioner is attempting to move ‘chi' to various parts of the body.

 Tai Chi also aims to calm down the mind.
-The slow, gentle dance-like movements act as a stress-buster, especially in this day and age where we seem to be obsessed about doing things faster.
+The slow, gentle dance-like movements act as a stress-buster, especially in this day and age where we seem to be obsessed with doing things faster.
 By focusing on balance and stillness, Tai Chi aims to get our minds to relax, slow down the thought process and enter a meditative zone.

 What are the benefits of doing Tai Chi?

 As you put your body through various movements, you stretch and stimulate your muscles and joints.
-This aids in greater blood circulation to all parts of the body and leaves you feeling relaxed, refreshed and revitalised.
+This aids in greater blood circulation to all parts of the body and leaves you feeling relaxed, refreshed and revitalized.
 Regular practice of Tai Chi leads to greater flexibility through the slow, circular movements.
-The slow, meditative and calm deep breathing required during Tai Chi also helps to stabilise blood pressure levels.
+The slow, meditative and calm deep breathing required during Tai Chi also helps to stabilize blood pressure levels.

 How does one do Tai Chi?